ONE EYE IS LAUGHING THE OTHER IS WEEPING

 EXAMS & PROJECTS

-Arriving to the end of this adventurous semester we have to prepare for several exams and presenting our projects.
+Arriving at the end of this adventurous semester we have to prepare for several exams and presenting our projects.

 The show must go on, can’t wait to come back again.